Calala

 Population growth drivers in Calala are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Calala's population, as of November 2025, is estimated at approximately 5,027 people.
-This figure reflects a growth of 450 individuals since the 2021 Census, which reported a population of 4,577.
-The increase was inferred from AreaSearch's estimation of the resident population at 4,870 in June 2024, based on ABS ERP data, and an additional 196 validated new addresses since the Census date.
-This results in a density ratio of 78 persons per square kilometer.
-Calala's growth rate of 9.8% from 2021 to 2025 exceeded both the SA4 region (4.6%) and non-metro areas, indicating it as a growth leader.
-Natural growth contributed approximately 44.0% of overall population gains during recent periods, with all migration factors also being positive contributors.
+As of Feb 2026, Calala's population is estimated at around 5,041, reflecting an increase of 464 people since the 2021 Census.
+This growth represents a 10.1% rise from the previous population count of 4,577.
+The change is inferred from AreaSearch's estimate of 4,870 residents following examination of ABS ERP data released in June 2024 and an additional 248 validated new addresses since the Census date.
+This results in a density ratio of 78 persons per square kilometer, indicating significant space per person and potential room for further development.
+Calala's growth since the 2021 census exceeded that of its SA4 region (4.9%) and the Rest of NSW, marking it as a growth leader in the area.
+Natural growth contributed approximately 44.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

 Frequently Asked Questions - Population